EffectOrientedProgramming/book/Chapters/02_Introduction.md

 Failures are now part of the type system.
 The type-checking system can now determine, from this return type, whether your code handles all possible failures.

-The return type also includes the other (non-failure) Effect types.
+The return type also includes the Effect requirements, which we explore later.
-This new return type is what provides the channel that we need to enable easily-adaptable systems.
+This new return type provides the channel that we need to enable easily-adaptable systems.

 ## Improving Your Life